 In this way, rather than testing A versus B, you can introduce C,D,E,F, and G into the equation as well and try out different combinations such as header image A with headline B and CTA C.

 Analyzing the data to work out exactly which combination of these different variables produces the best result would be a highly complex task for any human, but machine learning algorithms can continuously collect data and deliver the best possible variation to each individual user in real-time.

 Not only that, but instead of considering each visitor to be equal as in split A/B testing, AI can take into consideration factors such as demographics, customer status, and previous behavior to dynamically serve up different versions of your site to different groups of users.

+AI is taking over digital marketing.
 The power of AI enables you to personalize and optimize your web properties from thousands of potential variations to display the single version that offers the best chance of conversion for each individual visitor.

 Why Is AI a Better Choice?